ReproNim/reproschema-protocol-cookiecutter/README.md

 ## Keeping your project up to date

-In order to be up-to-date with the template, first check if there is a mismatch between the project's boilerplate code and the template by running:
+To be up-to-date with the template, first check if there is a mismatch between the project's boilerplate code and the template by running:

 ```bash